timlib/webXray_domain_owner_list/README.md

 * __notes__: a string which has pertinent information as to why a domain was assigned to a given owner

 * __country__: the ccTLD for the country in which the service or company is based

+* __uses__: what a first-party uses the service for, note that first-party use may be different than the ultimate third-party use.
+For example, a site may use audience measurement tools from a third-party to gain insights into traffic, but the third-party may use this data for marketing.

+* __platforms__: where the domain has been observed, so far 'web', 'mobile', and 'email'

 * __domains__: an array of domian names (strings) which are owned by the given service or company

 # Using the List